The Georgia House has voted yes on the controversial "heartbeat bill."

-The controversial measure has been opposed to by major companies in Georgia, including Coca-Cola and Amazon.
+The controversial measure has been opposed to by major companies in Georgia.
 Celebrities have also threatened to use their pull to remove movie and film production from the state if the bill is passed.

 The bill makes an exception for rape and incest, allowing abortion up to 20 weeks.
 But it requires women to file “an official police report … alleging the offense of rape or incest” in order to qualify for the later-term abortion.